-The deciding factor: The evidence did not support the Veteran's claims of having chronic disabilities manifested by right and left foot numbness other than his already service-connected conditions.
-His claim for a higher rating for right foot hallux valgus was granted based on the severity of his symptoms, but he is currently receiving the maximum schedular rating.
+The deciding factor: The evidence did not support the presence of chronic disabilities manifested by right and left foot numbness other than the already service-connected conditions.

 - Claimed conditions